FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 </header>
 ```

+Also note the use of a **[descendant selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_selectors)** above!

 ---

 # Exercise 2

 Let's start styling our project website using what we just learned about CSS text properties and the box model.

-If you haven't done so already, wrap hero image banner area in a `<section>` element.
+If you haven't done so already, wrap the hero image banner area in a `<section>` element.
 Your goal is to then write CSS that will:

 - **center** the text
 - adjust the **size of the text**